 How do I access the course?

 Once you have submitted an application form and made the first fee payment you will receive a link and password to access the course by email before the course start date.
-The first module will be available from 9am on 12 February 2021.
+The first module will be available from 9am on the first day.
+The first live session with a tutor will be four weeks later.

 What technologies are used to deliver the course?